MGXlab/Viromics2024/_episodes/02_introduction.md

 > - Document your work and tasks everyday
 >
 > - Structure it in a chronological order; each section = new day
->     - Adding sections for specific tasks like "Evaluating sequence quality"
+>     - Adding sections for specific tasks like "01_Evaluating sequence quality"
->     - Use meaningful titles
+>     - Use meaningful and descriptive titles
 >
-> - Using a logical order for folder and file names (use structure made my instructor)
+> - Using a logical order for folder and file names (use structure made by instructors)
 >
 > - Include relevant websites, folders where you can find files, tools (names, links, versions) and references
 >